shenwei1231/shenwei1231.github.io/_pages/about.md

 **Recent News**
 ======
+- Three papers have been accepted to ICCV 2023.
 - I will serve as an Area Chair for NeurIPS 2023.
 - Four papers have been accepted to CVPR 2023.
 - One paper has been accepted to IEEE TPAMI.